Skip to main content

 What is a "Covenant Partner"?
 And is that different than being a "Member"?

-Why do I rsvp?
+Why do I need to rsvp?

 We want to get to know you in these few weeks and let you get to know us.
 Your rsvp lets us prepare a guidebook for you/your family and communicate with you if there is anything special to know before/while attending.
 To register for this class or to receive more information, RSVP (use the link at the top of the page) or contact Justin Lewis.